 Desktop

-desktop of each user.
+Project management software can be implemented as a program that runs on the desktop of each user.
 This typically gives the most responsive and graphically-intense style of interface.

 Desktop applications typically store their data in a file, although some have the ability to collaborate with other users (see below), or to store their data in a central database.
 Even a file-based project plan can be shared between users if it's on a networked drive, and no two people want to access it at once.

-Desktop applications can be written to run in a
+Desktop applications can be written to run in a heterogeneous environment of multiple operating systems, although it's unusual.

 Web-based

-Web application, accessed through an intranet or extranet using a web browser.
+Project management software can be implemented as a Web application, accessed through an intranet or extranet using a web browser.

 This has all the usual advantages and disadvantages of web applications: